 BS in Nursing - Accelerated Program

-The College of Nursing offers a 16 month Accelerated Nursing Program for students who have earned a bachelor’s degree in another field from an accredited institution and have completed all of the nursing program prerequisites.
-This program begins each summer semester and runs for four consecutive semesters.
+The College of Nursing offers an Accelerated Nursing Program for students who want to earn a Bachelor's of Science in Nursing degree in 16 months.
+This program begins each summer and runs for four consecutive semesters.

 The curriculum in the nursing program provides learning experiences in health promotion, acute care and community health nursing, health care disparities, global health nursing, health policy and issues associated with special populations.
 Students receive supervised clinical learning experiences with clients in a variety of settings for approximately 12–24 hours per week.
 Exposure to nursing research, community-engaged learning and leadership experiences are integrated throughout the program.

 1. Completed University of Utah Admission application, if not currently enrolled at the University of Utah.